 Are you looking for the best beaches in France?
 We certainly were, so we hit France’s coast to find them!

-Our goal is to showcase the impressive diversity that the best beaches France have to offer, so we tried our best to include a few shorelines from every corner of the country.
-And even though we couldn’t incorporate ALL of the awesome beaches in France, we truly hope that you’ll find at least a couple to spark your wanderlust and inspire your next European beach vacation.
+Our goal is to showcase the impressive diversity that the best beaches France have to offer.
+We tried our best to include a few shorelines from every corner of the country.
+Obviously, we couldn’t incorporate ALL of the awesome beaches in France.
+We think that you’ll find at least a couple to inspire your next European beach vacation.

-We handpicked these places with our own demands and expectations in mind when we’re searching for our next French beach destination.
-Factors like cleanliness, general location, accessibility, available amenities and the overall aspect of the natural landscape all came into play when deciding about the coolest beaches worth including in this list.
+We handpicked these places with our own demands and expectations in mind when we were searching for our next French beach destination.
+Factors like cleanliness, general location, accessibility, available amenities and overall beauty all came into play when deciding about the coolest beaches worth including in this list.

 Okay, so let’s get the ball rolling!
-Check out the 11 best beaches in France and please remember to enjoy them responsibly, only leaving behind your footsteps in the sand!
+Check out the 11 best beaches in France and please remember to enjoy them responsibly.
+Leave behind nothing, besides from your footsteps in the sand!

 The Best Beaches in France

 Instead of beginning our list with a single beach, we’re starting off right away with an entire collection of impeccable shorelines, situated in the Calanques National Park in the south-eastern part of the country.
-The region located between the cities of Cassis and Marseille was deemed a protected area just recently, in 2012, and is home to some of the best beaches in France.
+The region located between the cities of Cassis and Marseille was deemed a protected area just recently.
+No wonder it’s home to some of the best beaches in France.

-As a matter of fact, we recommend planning your visit in a way to include the highlights of this area, like Calanque d’En Vau, Calanque de Sugiton and Calanque de Sormiou, each equally beautiful but slightly different in their own way.
-This region is ideal for those looking to combine some beach time with a bit of hiking, since the look-out points are out-of-this-world and should also not be missed!
+As a matter of fact, we recommend planning your visit in a way to include the highlights of this area, like Calanque d’En Vau, Calanque de Sugiton and Calanque de Sormiou.
+Each is equally beautiful but slightly different in their own way.
+This region is ideal for those looking to combine some beach time with a bit of hiking.
+Some of the vista points are out-of-this-world, and should not be missed!

 Where to Stay: For a budget-friendly stay in this wonderful area, check out Mini Hostel Au Petit Chez Soi, a charming retreat that can serve as the most strategic base for your holiday.